GIBIS-UNIFESP/wiRedPanda/_pages/features.md

 permalink: /features/
 ---

-WiRed Panda is a free software designed to help students to learn about logic circuits and simulate them in an easy and friendly way.
+WiRedPanda is a free software designed to help students learn about logic circuits and simulate them in an easy and friendly way.

 The main features of the software are: